noi-techpark/authentication-server-examples/spring-resource-server/readme.md

 WARNING: Please use this workflow with care.
 It exposes your username and password if you use it in a non-secured client application.
 For example, when the application does not use HTTPS.
 Open this workflow only, if you have a strong reason for it.

-In this example application, we will use it for testing purposes.
+In this example application, we will use it only for testing purposes.

 Client name: `odh-generic-client`